-Livonia Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 27th, 2022, Livonia Housing Commission has 1 waiting lists that are open now or opening soon.
+Livonia Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |3 and 4-Bedroom Scattered Site Public Housing||Open Until Further Notice|